Sage/streamlinejs/README.md

 TODOs, known issues, etc.
 -------------------------

-* Irregular `switch` statements (with `case` clauses that flow into each other) are not yet handled by the transformation engine.
+* Irregular `switch` statements (with `case` clauses that flow into each other) are not handled by the transformation engine (these constructs are questionable so I am not sure that streamline should support them).
 * Labelled `break` and `continue` are not yet supported.
 * Files are transformed every time node starts.
 A cache will be added later (implies upgrading to node.js 0.3.X first because the 0.2 `registerExtension` call does not pass the file name to the transformation hook).
 * Debugging may be tricky because the line numbers are off in the transformed source.
-* A CoffeeScript version would be a nice plus.
-This should not be too difficult as the transformations can be chained.
+* A CoffeeScript version is in the works.

 Running _streamlined_ code
 ==========================